RockefellerArchiveCenter/dm-transfer-workflow/file_review.md

 - Document the results in the Digital Media Log.

 ### Option B: Disk Image File Review
 This workflow should be used for .iso and .img files.
-It requires the use of the Disk Image Processor tool which can only be used on the BitCurator Machine.
+It requires the use of the Disk Image Processor tool, which can only be used on the BitCurator Machine.
 Disk Image Processor analyzes the files, creates reports, and carves the files from the disk image.
-After Disk Image Processor is run, it's required to review the reports to confirm the files are free from viruses and personally identifiable information (PII).
+After the Disk Image Processor is run, it's required to review the reports to confirm the files are free from viruses and personally identifiable information (PII).

 - Confirm files are on the BitCurator Machine.
 If disk images were created on the FRED, copy the disk images to a hard drive and connect it to the BitCurator Machine.
-- Log in the BitCurator Machine using the password: `bcadmin`
+- Log in to the BitCurator Machine using the password: `bcadmin`
 - Navigate to: Applications (top toolbar) -> Forensics and Reporting -> SIP Creator
 - Use the **Processing** tab
 - Configure options:
   - **Bag SIPs:** unchecked
   - **Make SIPs from logical files only (do not include disk image):** check this option
   - **Run bulk_extractor:** check this option
-- Select **Source**, click **Browse** and select the folder containing the disk image, not the disk image itself.
+- Select **Source**, click **Browse**, and select the folder containing the disk image, not the disk image itself.
   - The source should always look similar to `FA#/ASrefID`
 - Create a folder for the output files.
 Select **Destination**, click **Browse**.
 Create a new folder within the folder containing the disk image.
 Name this folder after the ASrefID and use it as the Destination location.
   - The destination should always look similar to `FA#/ASrefID/ASrefID`
 - Confirm Source and Destination locations. **The source and destination should never be the same file path.** If the incorrect file paths are selected, the tool may overwrite everything in the **Source** location.
   - Source: `FA#/ASrefID`
   - Destination: `FA#/ASrefID/ASrefID`
 - Click **Begin Processing** to run the tool.
-A pop up will confirm that the operation is complete.
+A pop-up window will confirm that the operation is complete.
 - Review Brunnhilde report by looking in `FA#/ASrefID/metadata/submissionsDocumentation/brunnhilde`
 - Open the file called `report.html`.
-This will open a HTML report in the web browser.
+This will open an HTML report in the web browser.
 - Review the **virus report** and **SSN** sections for any viruses or social security numbers that may have been found by SIP Creator.
 - Document the results in the Digital Media Log.